Ethnicities in Iran: Circassians

 Like with the Georgians, once a very large minority in Iran all the way from the Safavid to the Qajar era, the vast majority of the Circassians have been assimilated into the population nowadays.
 However, significant numbers remain present, and they are the second-largest Caucasian ethnic group in the nation after the Georgians.

 From Sir John Chardin's "Travels in Persia, 1673–1677":

 There is scarce a Gentleman in Persia, whose Mother is not a Georgian, or a Circassian Woman; to begin with the King, who commonly is a Georgian, or a Circassian by the Mother's side.

 Circassians alongside the Georgians were imported en masse by the Shahs to fulfil roles in the civil administration, the military, and the royal Harem, but also as craftsmen, farmers, amongst other professions.

 Circassian women were both in Ottoman Turkey and Persia desired for their beauty, while the men were known as fearsome warriors.

 Notable Iranians of Circassian descent of the past include Teresia Sampsonia, Shah Abbas II, Shah Suleiman I, Pari Khan Khanum (daughter of Shah Tahmasp, involved in many court intrigues), Shamkhal Sultan, Jamshid Beg (the assassinator of Shah Ismail II), and Anna Khanum.

 Traces of Circassian settlements have lasted into the 20th century, and small pockets still exist scattered over the country, even after centuries of absorbing and assimilating, such as in Fars, Rasht, Aspas, Gilan, Mazandaran, and the capital Tehran (due to contemporary internal migration).
 Their total number nowadays is unknown due to heavy assimilation and lack of censuses based on ethnicity, but are known to be significant.
 Due to the same assimilation however, no sizeable number speaks the Circassian language anymore.

 Current policy

 The Constitution of Iran guarantees freedom of cultural expression and linguistic diversity.
 Many Iranian provinces have radio and television stations in local language or dialect.
-School education is in Persian, the official language, but use of regional languages is allowed under the constitution of the Islamic Republic, and Azeri language and culture is studied at universities and other institutions of higher education.
+School education is in Persian, the official language, but use of regional languages is allowed under the constitution of the Islamic Republic, and Azerbaijani language and culture is studied at universities and other institutions of higher education.
 Article 15 of the constitution states: